brtj/nyt_api/readme.txt

+Example of use New York Times Article API based on 2 excercises.

 1. Please create a program (implementation language is up to you) that based on New York Times Article API (https://developer.nytimes.com) does the following things:
 	- pulls down all the articles published between Dec 18 and Dec 24 and sorts them by word count.
 The expected output is as follows:
 	WORD_COUNT_1 https://www.nytimes.com/path/to/an/article/with/the/highest/wordcount